kyab/mruby-arduino/README.md

 	 	conf.bins = []
 	 end

-Then, type "make" on mruby top dir.
+Then, type "make" in mruby top dir.

 Notice you don't have to download/clone mruby-arduino from github.
 Mrbgem automatically get codes from this github repositry.